-Of course, the precautions that you take will need to be based on your dog's needs.
-The things to keep dogs warm in winter that are available vary from thick warm doggy jackets to booties for their paws.
-While your dog's natural fur coat may be enough to keep his body warm, his paws still require protection from the ice and snow.
+The precautions that you take will need to be based on your dog's individual needs.
+All the things to keep dogs warm in winter that are available vary from thick warm doggy jackets to snow booties.
+While your pet's natural fur coat may be enough to keep their body warm, sometimes their paws require protection from the ice, snow and chemicals.

 20 Things to Keep Dogs Warm in Winter

-Sweaters come in all shapes, sizes, thicknesses, and prints and they are one of the greatest things to keep dogs warm in winter.
+Dog sweaters come in many different shapes, sizes, thicknesses, and prints and they are one of the greatest things to keep dogs warm in winter.
 Not all dogs require a sweater in the winter, but they can be useful for some breeds, including:

 - hairless breeds